AaltoSciComp/scicomp-docs/aalto/opensource-policy.rst

 #.
 This policy covers work of employees whose contracts assign copyright
    and other intellectual property rights of their work to Aalto.
-   However, determining this can be difficult.
-This policy is designed to be applicable to all work, regardless of the ownership.
+   However, the Aalto rules for ownership of IP are *extremely* difficult, so see the last point.

 #.
 Your rights are assigned to Aalto if you are funded by external
    funding, or if there are other Aalto agreements regarding your work.

 #.
 If neither of the points in (2) apply to you AND your work is
-   independent (self-decided and directed), then according to Finnish law you own all rights to your own work.
+   independent (self-decided and self-directed), then according to Finnish law you own all rights to your own work.
 You may release it how you please, and the rest of this policy does NOT apply (but we recommend reading it anyway for valuable advice).
 Aalto Innovation Services can serve you anyway.

 #.
-Rather than figure out the the ownership of work, this policy can
+Rather than figure out the the ownership of work, this policy is
-   also be applied to all work.
+   written to apply to *all* work, so that you do not need to worry about this.

 Release criteria and process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^